 8. Time it Right

 Respecting the time of the parents is an extremely important part of the night as well as making certain you stick to the schedule.
-Allow yourself a buffer time in between each family (which you could easily set up on ClassTag).
+Allow yourself a buffer time in between each family (which you could easily set up using ClassTag).

 9. Find Alternatives

-For parents that may not be able to make it to your parent teacher conferences but still express interest, offer times to chat over the phone or schedule a virtual hangout.
-You may add these slots to your ClassTag parent teacher conference schedule.
+For parents that may not be able to make it to your parent-teacher conferences but still express interest, offer times to chat over the phone or schedule a virtual hangout.
+You may add these slots to your ClassTag parent-teacher conference schedule.

 Some news that needs to be shared with parents during the conference might not be easy to hear.
 It’s worth remembering that parent is your ally on this educational journey and you are working together to ensure student fulfills their potential.
 If bringing up some difficult topics makes you stressed, read this post about handling difficult conversations.